The 403rd Toronto Scouts officially became Sea Scouts on April 21, 2011.

 I promise that I will do my best;

-To do my duty to God and the Queen;
+To do my duty to the Land and its peoples

 To help other people at all times,